data-integrations/wrangler/docs/directives/fixed-length-parser.md

 # Fixed Length Parser

-Parses a column as fixed length record with range specifications specified.
+Parses a column as fixed length record with widths for each field specified.

 ## Syntax
 ```